-Until then, City are working primarily on fitness, combined with some ball work, but last season’s players were given exercise programmes to keep them in shape which has enabled them to hit the ground running.
+Until then, City are working primarily on fitness, combined with some ball work, but last season’s players were given exercise programmes to keep them in shape which has enabled them to hit the

 “The days of doing four and five-mile runs are long gone,” Heeley admitted.

 Left winger Danny Edwards missed the first session through illness but has since returned, while centre-half duo Jacob Rowe and Lee Ayres are due to link up soon.